LamiaSal/Teresa_robot_internship_2021/README.md

 `roslaunch rosbridge_server rosbridge_websocket.launch`

-## 2. add indications to follow and observation to command manually
+## 2. add indications to follow

+# Control the robot via a keyboard

+you can also control the robot manually via a keyboard.
+A keyboard is already connected and configured in the laboratory room.
+All you need is to open a terminal on the robot and run these commands For instance:

+`ssh 192.168.1.13`

+and then

+`rosrun teleop_twist_keyboard teleop_twist_keyboard.py`